htmldbjs/htmldbjs/docs/methods/canWriteTable.md

 ### `HTMLDB.canWriteTable`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks whether an update or insert operation is made or not.
+All the records that has been updated and inserted stored in a different table called writer tables.

 #### Description